An explicit algorithm for normal forms in small overlap monoids: A practical normal form algorithm

 \subsection{Complexity}

+In this section we analyze the complexity of \textbf{NormalForm}.
+Throughout this section we suppose that the maximal piece prefix $X$, suffix $Z$, and middle word $Y$ has been computed already for every relation word in the given presentation $\langle A | R \rangle$.
+The time complexity for doing this is discussed in Section~\ref{section-uniform-wp}.
+As such we do not include the complexity of determining that the presentation satisfies $C(4)$, nor that of finding the $X$, $Y$, and $Z$, in the statements in this section.
+We start with two results regarding the complexity of finding a clean overlap prefix for a word $w$ and deciding if a word $w$ is $p$-active for a piece $p$.
+Finally, we show that for a given C(4) presentation $\langle A \mid R \rangle$, the complexity of \textbf{NormalForm}$(w)$ is $O(|w|^2)$ where $w \in A^*$ is the input.

-\begin{lem} If $w \in A ^ *$ is arbitrary, then the clean overlap prefix of $w$, if any, can be found in time linear to the length of $w$. \end{lem} \begin{proof} As above, we let $M$ denote the number of distinct relation words and let $\delta$ be the length of the longest relation word in our $C(4)$ presentation.
-According to Lemma 7 in \cite{overlaps1} to check if a word $v$ has a clean overlap prefix of the form $X_iY_i$ where $X_iY_iZ_i = u_i$, $1 \leq i \leq r$ it suffices to check if $v'$ has a clean overlap prefix of this form, where $v'$ is a prefix of $v$ such that $|v| = 2\delta$.
+\begin{lemma} If $w \in A ^ *$ is arbitrary, then the clean overlap prefix of $w$, if any, can be found in time linear to the length of $w$. \end{lemma} \begin{proof} Let $M$ denote the number of relation words and let $\delta$ be the length of the longest relation word in our $C(4)$ presentation.
+According to Lemma 7 in \cite{overlaps1} to check if a word $v$ has a clean overlap prefix of the form $X_iY_i$ where $X_iY_iZ_i = W_i$, $1 \leq i \leq r$ it suffices to check if $v'$ has a clean overlap prefix of this form, where $v'$ is a prefix of $v$ such that $|v| = 2\delta$.

 Hence, in order to find the clean overlap prefix of $w$ that has the form $sX_iY_i$ for $s \in A^*$ it suffices to check at most $|w|$ suffixes of $w$ for clean overlap prefixes of the form $X_iY_i$.
 This can be done in $O(|w|)$ time. \end{proof}